 Each Atelier Art Curriculum Kit arrives in a box that includes three DVDs, a three-ring-binder with three module lesson plans, and the Atelier Parents' and Teachers' Manual, which provides a scope & sequence, lesson objectives, materials-needed list, and teaching suggestions/helps that cover the entire program.
 This kit provides lessons for a full year.

-I am very impressed with the art courses created and used by many homeschool families.
-SchoolHouseTeachers.com
+I am very impressed with the homeschool art courses created and used by many homeschool families.
+SchoolHouseTeachers.com provides courses written by a variety of authors - delivered as online courses, with text and video.

 Apart from the great books to read aloud and the art curriculum which helps to keep you on track, you need a bunch of great homeschooling resources to build up your art supplies cupboard.